-It is a University policy to accept official transcripts only from the schools you have attended.
-Transcripts that are received from a student are deemed unofficial.
+It is a University policy to accept official transcripts only directly from the schools you have attended.
+Transcripts that are hand delivered or dropped off are deemed unofficial.
 Students who send their own transcripts will need to request their previous institutions to resend them on their behalf.

-Most programs in SAHP require certain college requirements or prerequisites to transfer.
-Only a few require a previous degree.
+Most all of our degree programs require certain college requirements or prerequisites to transfer.
+Most higher education degrees (bachelors's or higher) do require a previous degree.
 Look for program requirements on your desired program's web page or check directly with the program for clarification.

 Contact the department adviser to discuss your transfer

 No. There is one application for both the University and the School of Allied Health Professions.
-(But the Physician Assistant and Entry-level and Progression Doctorate in Physical Therapy have alternate application directions.)
-Non degree students have a seperate process.
+(But the Physician Assistant, Orthotics and Prosthetics, Occupational Therapy Masters, and Entry-level Doctorate in Physical Therapy have alternate application directions.)
+Non degree students also have a seperate process.

-Apply as early as possible.
+Apply as early as possible during the programs enrollment period.
 Contact the department directly after deadline dates for possible extensions.
 The department can opt to extend dates based on the applicant pool for a specific year.
-Application Deadlines
+Application Enrollment Periods & Deadlines

 If you are accepted into a program, and you would like to defer your start, you may place your application on hold.
 You will need to send written documentation to our admissions director requesting your application being placed on hold.
 You will need to provide updated contact information during that year so we may contact you.